Mucosa

 • Course

-1. Oral Lichen Planus tends to persist and recur
+1. Oral Lichen Planus tends to persist for years and may recur after initial resolution

 1. Contrast with Cutaneous Lichen Planus which often remits spontaneously